JackSarina/variable-linear-bench-psu/README.md

 Rather than a conventional PCB-mount heatsink, the LM317 is mounted directly to the steel enclosure wall via an insulating washer and nylon bushing.
 The enclosure acts as a distributed heatsink with significantly lower thermal resistance than any small clip-on heatsink.
-Ventilation slots are included in the enclosure top and bottom panels to enable natural convection airflow.

 **Connector strategy**